GRADUATING CLASS 2022

-Jessica Jackson, DO is joining Valley Hospitalists in Winchester.
+Jessica Jackson, DO has joined Valley Hospitalists in Winchester.

-David Leng, MD is joining Kaiser Permanente in Ashburg, VA.
+David Leng, MD has joined Kaiser Permanente in Ashburn, VA.

-Kyle Song, DO is joining a practice in the Bealeton, VA area.
+Kyle Song, DO has joined a practice in the Bealeton, VA area.

 GRADUATING CLASS 2015

-Patrick Antonio, DO will be practicing in the Maryland suburbs of DC.
+Patrick Antonio, DO is practicing in the Maryland suburbs of DC.

-Sayeh Daee, MD will be practicing as a Hospitalist in the Phoenix, AZ area.
+Sayeh Daee, MD is practicing as a Hospitalist in the Phoenix, AZ area.

-Andrew Otto, MD will be doing an ER Fellowship in California.
+Andrew Otto, MD is an Emergency physician in California.

-Caitlyn Santer, DO will be returning to the Parkersburg, WV area and practicing in Ohio.
+Caitlyn Santer, DO returned to the Parkersburg, WV area and practicing in Ohio.